dannysmith/gadgenie/README.md

 # GadGenie 2

-Note: To launch the app, just call 'guard' and open a browser to localhost:3000.
+Note: To launch the app locally, just call 'guard' and open a browser to localhost:3000.